ashincoder/StarVim/README.md

 > !
 This will not affect your 'sv-config.lua'.
 So don't worry.

+# Why StarVim ?

+The answer everyone is waiting for.

+Here you go :

+## Lazy loading
+StarVim is lazy loaded so hard that your machine does'nt feel the force of the arrival of StarVim.
+- Almost 30+ plugins are installed.
+6 plugins are loaded in the startup (including packer).

+## Colors
+StarVim will have more colorschemes with colorfulness.
+- When colorschemes are loaded normally it takes a lot of time.
+But StarVim has also lazied the colorschemes

+## Extensibility
+StarVim can be configured within 1 file.
+Which makes everything simple for the user.
+- While doing a git pull it does'nt affect the user config file. 'sv-config.lua'

++ If you still aren't convinced read the [Features](https://github.com/ashincoder/StarVim#features)

 # Features

+- Autosave functionality.
+- Gitsigns for colors git signs
+- Minimal status line (lualine)
+- File navigation with Nvimtree
+- Nvim-compe for autocompletion
 - Packer.nvim as package manager
+- Smooth scrolling with Neoscroll
+- Indent-blankline.Nvim for indentlines
+- Managing tabs, buffers with Bufferline
 - Nvim-treesitter for syntax highlighting
+- Nvim-lspconfig for nvim-lps configuration
 - LspInstall for installing lsp servers easily.
+- Telescope for file finding, picking, previewing
+- Nvim-autopairs, for autolosing braces and stuffs
-- Nvim-compe for autocompletion
+- Formatter.nvim for prettifying / formatting code
 - Lspkind to show pictograms on autocompletion items
 - Using Nvim-lsp for language perfection and intellisense
-- Nvim-lspconfig for nvim-lps configuration
-- Telescope for file finding, picking, previewing
-- File navigation with Nvimtree
 - Using plugins that are mouse friendly (Keyboard is better!)
-- managing tabs, buffers with Bufferline
-- Autosave functionality.
 - Icons on nvimtree, telescope, bufferline/statusline and almost everywhere! with nvim-web-devicons
-- Minimal status line (lualine)
-- Gitsigns (colored bars for git in my config)
-- Nvim-autopairs, for autolosing braces and stuffs
-- Neoformat for prettifying / formatting code
-- Indent-blankline.Nvim for indentlines
-- Smooth scrolling with Neoscroll
 - Snip support from VSCode through vsnip supporting custom and predefined snips (friendly-snippets)

 - And the Killer Feature ! [![Lua](https://img.shields.io/badge/Made%20with%20Lua-blueviolet.svg?style=for-the-badge&logo=lua)]()
+- Lua makes it faster and smoother.
+More extensible

 ## Screenshots